macemoth/airqueue-streams/README.md

 - A Web UI showing results of the *FlightDataAnalysis* application is available at [localhost:7000/averagesList](http://localhost:7000/averagesList).

 - A Web UI showing the results of the *AirportsSentiment* application is available at [localhost:7001/moodList](http://localhost:7001/moodList), which displays the mood of each airport.

-Further, _the mood-o-meter_ for a specific airport can be called at [localhost:7001/airport/:airport](http://localhost:7001/airport/:airport) by specifiying the _:airport_.
+-  To further inspect the above sentiment results, _the mood-o-meter_ for a specific airport can be called at [localhost:7001/airport/:airport](http://localhost:7001/airport/:airport) by specifiying the _:airport_.